SolderedElectronics/Inkplate-documentation/source/get-started.rst

 #.
 Install the `Inkplate Arduino library <https://github.com/SolderedElectronics/Inkplate-Arduino-library>`_ from our GitHub repository (if you're not sure how, take a look at our `tutorial <https://e-radionica.com/en/blog/arduino-library/#Kako%20instaliraty%20library?>`_)
 #.
 Your Inkplate is now ready to go!
 Just select Tools -> Board -> Inkplate x, choose the correct COM port, and upload your code!
 To tweak your upload speed, you can set Upload speed to 921600.

 **NOTE: Make sure you select the correct board definition!** Using the wrong board definition will not work, the display won't update.
-Your Inkplate is either a "Soldered" Inkplate or an "e-Radionica" Inkplate (if it's an older model.
+Your Inkplate is either a "Soldered" Inkplate or an "e-Radionica" Inkplate (if it's an older model).
+The difference in board definition functionality is due to use of different GPIO expanders: PCAL6416A and MCP23017.
 Please refer to `this <https://inkplate.readthedocs.io/en/latest/arduino.html?highlight=pcal#io-expander-functions>`_ page for more info.

 .. image:: images/BoardSelection.jpg
     :width: 500